 The Society of Saint Vincent de Paul today

 The Society of Saint Vincent de Paul is present in over 150 countries, with 800,000 members and 1,500,000 volunteers.
 Every day, it helps over 30 million people.

 The SSVP is an associate member of UNESCO and a special adviser to the UN Economic and Social Council (ECOSOC).
 It is also part of the Global Catholic Climate Movement and is aligned with the 17 Sustainable Development Goals (SDGs) proposed by the United Nations in its Agenda 2030.

 The Society of Saint Vincent de Paul and the Church

 The SSVP is legally autonomous as to its existence, constitution, organisation, rules, activities and internal government.
 Recognised as a civil association in most countries, Vincentians freely choose their own officers and manage the Society’s activities and assets, in accordance with their own Statutes and the legislation in effect in each country.

 The SSVP maintains close links with the Catholic Church.
-It is presently part of the “Dicastery for the Laity, the Family and Life” and supports the initiatives of the Holy See.
+It is presently part of the “Dicastery for the Laity, the Family and Life” and the “Dicastery for Promoting Integral Human Development” and supports the initiatives of the Holy See.